Tractors in India: Mahindra Gujarat Tractor Limited (MGTL)

 Mahindra Gujarat Tractor Limited (MGTL) has its Head Office at Vadodara.

 MGTL is an ISO 9001:2008 and OHSAS18001:2007 certified company.
 The company has a very good marketing network across India having 13 area offices and around 225 dealers.

+In 2017, Mahindra Gujarat was renamed Gromax Agri Equipment (GAEL), and is using Trakstar as its tractor brand.

 Mahindra Tractors

 Mahindra Tractors is an international farm equipment manufacturer of Mahindra & Mahindra.
 In 2010, Mahindra became the largest selling tractor in the world.
 Mahindra's largest consumer base is in India, but with sales also focusing on China, North America and a growing base in Australia.
 The company is the largest manufacturer with about 25% of the market in India and has the capacity to build 150,000 tractors a year.

 In 1963, M&M formed a joint venture with International Harvester to manufacture tractors carrying the Mahindra nameplate for the Indian market.
 Mahindra purchased the rights from International Harvester to manufacture their British designed International B-275 model which was also sold in USA as McCormick International.
 Mahindra Tractors sold about 85,000 units annually making it one of the largest tractor producers in the world.[5]
 To expand into the growing tractor market in China, Mahindra acquired majority stake in Jiangling.

 Its sales in Gujarat are under the label Mahindra Gujarat and its sales in Punjab are under the label Swaraj.
 In 1999, Mahindra purchased 100% of Gujarat Tractors from the Government of Gujarat ??[9] and Mahindra purchased a 64.6% stake in Swaraj in 2004.

 Mahindra Tractors started manufacturing 15HP tractor under the brand name Yuvraj in Rajkot in 2011.
 The plant in Rajkot is set up jointly by Deepak Diesel Pvt Ltd and Mahindra & Mahindra.
 The plant has a maximum capacity of 30000 tractors per year.